Iteranya/hikarin-framework/README.md

 ## ⛏️ The Grand Vision: Bringing Stories to Minecraft

-The heart and soul of this project is the **Mob Talker Revival**.
-We believe that games like Minecraft are incredible sandboxes for storytelling, and Hikarin is the key to unlocking that potential.

 Here’s how it works:
 1. You create an amazing, interactive story in the easy-to-use Hikarin editor.
 2. You export it as a universal `story.json` file.
-3. The companion Mob Talker mod for Minecraft reads that file, allowing players to interact with characters and experience your visual novel *directly inside the game*.
+3. The companion Hikarin Visual Novel mod for Minecraft reads that file, allowing players to interact with characters and experience your visual novel *directly inside the game*.

 ---